 How can we help?

-Small surface modifications of a material (powders, fibres or plates) impact its interaction potential and can therefore have a drastic impact on its properties and performances.
+Small surface modifications of a material (powder, fibre or plate) impact its interaction potential and can therefore have a drastic impact on its properties and performances.

 The surface chemical composition and the surface morphology are generally determined by different techniques.
-However, these information do not describe how far the interaction potential is modified.
+However, this information does not describe how far the interaction potential is modified.
 Our services and know-how in the inverse chromatography techniques provide you this knowledge about the surface interactions.

 This opens an easier and smart way to master and control the surface characteristics of your materials in order to increase their added value.Our services Implantation